-Logging will begin based on the settings you selected.
+Logging begins based on the settings you selected.
 Deploy the logger using the included mounting materials (see Mounting the Logger).
-After logging begins, you can read out the logger at any time (see Reading Out the Logger for details).
+After logging begins, you can download data from the logger at any time (see Downloading Data From the Logger for details).

-Note: The sensor readings displayed within HOBOmobile may not match what is displayed on the logger.
-The readings in the HOBOs screen are updated every minute and the readings in the Connected screen and Status Details screen are updated every 5 seconds.
+Note: The sensor readings displayed within the app may not match what is displayed on the logger.